mochajs/mocha/docs/index.md

 ### `--file <file|directory|glob>`

-Explicitly _include_ a test file to be loaded before other test files files.
+Explicitly _include_ a test file to be loaded before other test files.
 Multiple uses of `--file` are allowed, and will be loaded in order given.

 Useful if you want to declare, for example, hooks to be run before every test across all other test files.